 You will then learn what tests are available, what those tests might show and discuss whether testing is something you would like to pursue.
 You'll be asked to visit a laboratory to leave a blood sample or a kit will be mailed to you to collect a saliva sample.

-Not only are you welcome to bring someone with you — whether a spouse, a family member or a friend – it is encouraged.
-It’s always helpful to have someone else who can listen, take notes and ask questions you might not think of.
+Please feel free to being someone with you to your appointment.
+It's always helpful to have someone else who can listen, take notes and ask questions you might not think of.
 In addition, please bring: